cdown/linux/Documentation/admin-guide/per-console-loglevel.rst

 ``/sys/class/console/ttyS0/``.
 The following files are available:

 * ``effective_loglevel`` (r): The effective loglevel after considering all loglevel authorities.
-For example, if the console-specific loglevel is 3, but the global minimum console loglevel [*]_ is 5, then the value will be 5.
+For example, it shows the value of the console-specific loglevel when a console-specific loglevel is defined, and shows the global console loglevel value when the console-specific one is not defined.

 * ``effective_loglevel_source`` (r): The loglevel authority which resulted in the effective loglevel being set.
 The following values can be present:

     * ``local``: The console-specific loglevel is in effect.

     * ``global``: The global loglevel (``kernel.console_loglevel``) is in effect.
 Set a console-specific loglevel to override it.

     * ``ignore_loglevel``: ``ignore_loglevel`` was specified on the kernel
       command line or at ``/sys/module/printk/parameters/ignore_loglevel``.
       Disable it to use level controls.
-    * ``ignore_per_console_loglevel``: ``ignore_per_console_loglevel`` was
-      specified on the kernel command line or at ``/sys/module/printk/parameters/ignore_per_console_loglevel``.
-Disable it
-      to use per-console level controls.

 * ``enabled`` (r): Whether the console is enabled.

 * ``loglevel`` (rw): The local, console-specific loglevel for this console.
   This will be in effect if no other global control overrides it.
 Look at ``effective_loglevel`` and ``effective_loglevel_source`` to verify that.

-.. [*] The existence of a minimum console loglevel is generally considered to be a confusing and rarely used interface, and as such is not exposed through the modern printk sysctl APIs that obsoleted ``kernel.printk``.
-Use the legacy ``kernel.printk`` sysctl to control it if you have a rare use case that requires changing it.
-The default value is ``CONSOLE_LOGLEVEL_MIN``.

 Deprecated
 ~~~~~~~~~~